jgraichen/restify/README.md

 # ...
 ```

-We are essentially requesting `'http://api.github.com'` via HTTP `get`. `get` is returning an `Promise`, similar to Java's `Future`.
+We are essentially requesting `'http://api.github.com'` via HTTP `get`. `get` is returning a `Promise`, similar to Java's `Future`.
 The `value` call resolves the returned `Promise` by blocking the thread until the resource is actually there. `value!` will additionally raise errors instead of returning `nil`.
 You can chain handlers using the `then` method.
 This allows you to be build a dependency chain that will be executed when the last promise is needed.

 As we can see GitHub returns us a field `repository_url` with a URI template.
 Restify automatically scans for `*_url` fields in the JSON response and exposes these as relations.
 It additionally scans the HTTP Header field `Link` for relations like pagination.